 As recruiters, we specialize in finding the best available talent for an available vacancy.
 From managing the flow of vacancies to sifting through hundreds of applications and CVs and selecting the best ones for an interview call, we proceed one careful step at a time to unearthing the professional profile of a candidate and evaluating his fit with the prospective employer.
 Finally, at the interview, we get the opportunity to decide whether what we have learned about the candidate should lead to a hire decision.

 But candidate CVs and job interviews are largely about professional record.
 Where has the candidate worked?
 What skills and experiences were gained during work?
 Even though such information may be important to finding a good candidate, these are not the only considerations while searching for exceptional talent.
 Crew manning agencies must look elsewhere to gauge how work experiences and skills translate into future potential.
-What are the candidate’s real potential that will prove invaluable to his employer?
+What is the candidate’s real potential that will prove invaluable to his employer?

 Typically, our goal is to recognize talent, nurture it and help it reach its peak, both professionally and personally.
 We don’t always succeed in doing that, but every now and then we surprise ourselves by discovering exceptional people whose equally exceptional on-the-job feats may seem superhuman in hindsight.
 We have been fortunate to have such people from among our own crew, and some of them continue to work for our clients.
 In this regard we depend on mentoring bright young officers with the help of a select group of veteran officers who have voluntarily reduced their sailing time to work with us and groom the next generation of winners.